sushrutmair/visagefrservice/results_interpret.md

 | "-1027" | "Max allowed file size exceeded.
 Allowed size upto: 3 MB"|

+#### 500

-3. There was a resource allocation error in the server (HTTP response is 500)
+3. There was a resource allocation error in the server

 | error | errstring |
 |------ | ----------|
 | "-1025" | "Resource allocation error.
 Please try after some time."|

-4. Unsupported image type was uploaded (HTTP response is 500)
+4. Unsupported image type was uploaded

 | error | errstring |
 |------ | ----------|
 | "-1028" | "Error in processing uploaded images.
 Please check the images."|

 5. The Service is out of capacity.
 This is a temporary condition.
-(HTTP response is 500)

 | error | errstring |
 |------ | ----------|
 | "-1039" | "Service capacity consumed for now.
 Please try in a few hours."|

-6. There was an internal Visage.FR server error (HTTP response is 500)
+6. There was an internal Visage.FR server error

 | error | errstring | possible reason |
 |------ | ----------| --------------- |